bnnyng/garden/content/literature-notes/what-is-culture.md

 ---
 lit-author:
-aliases:
+aliases: []
-  - '"What is Culture?"'
 tags:
   - literature-note
+publish: "true"
+title: Article | What is Culture?
 ---
 # Summary

 [[2023-marx-what-is-culture-part-3-arbitrariness]]

-In this essay, Marx argues that culture is the collection of arbitrary human behaviors, meaning practices where any number of alternatives could serve the same purpose.
+In this essay, W. David Marx argues that culture is the collection of arbitrary human behaviors, meaning practices where any number of alternatives could serve the same purpose.

 ---
 # Key terms